JohnMBrandt/Awesome-Neural-Embeddings/README.md

 Christ McCormick's three-part tutorial for word2vec is the best way to get started learning about word embeddings.
 The intuition for the skip gram model is explained with diagrams, and part II and III of the tutorial cover negative sampling, subsampling, and n-gram bundling.

 [GloVe tutorial](http://mlexplained.com/2018/04/29/paper-dissected-glove-global-vectors-for-word-representation-explained/)

+This paper disection explains the math behind GloVe.
+This is very important to understand because GloVe is cast as a weighted-least squares objective.
+The blog discusses how gloVe compares with Word2Vec in terms of training time and accuracy.

 [ElMo embedding tutorial](https://github.com/allenai/allennlp/blob/master/tutorials/how_to/elmo.md) - Allen AI